You are good enough.

 You’re working so hard to keep your head above water.

 When you experience neurodivergence such as autism or ADHD, it feels like you are playing a game on the hardest setting, without any cheat codes.
 Task initiation, social interactions, emotional regulation, and all the day-to-day responsibilities that come with being an adult quickly becomes overwhelming.
-Instead of pushing through until you reach inevitable burnout, you can give yourself permission to slow down long enough to meet your ignored needs and feel like yourself again.
+Instead of pushing through until you reach inevitable burnout, you can give yourself permission to slow down long enough to meet your ignored needs.
+You can practice dropping the mask in a safe space, and finally experience what it feels like to be yourself.

-• How your experiences impact the way you see yourself and others
+• How your childhood and early adulthood experiences impact the way you see yourself and others.

 Here’s the research to prove it.